 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

-If you have sensitive skin you not only have to be careful wearing used cloths but you have to be extra careful with your laundry products.
-I’ve had to throw away several full bottles of detergent in the past because someone in the family would break out when I started using it. all® Free Clear detergent is the laundry detergent that I’m recommending today.
+If you have sensitive skin you not only have to be careful wearing used clothes but you have to be extra careful with your laundry products.
+I’ve had to throw away several full bottles of detergent in the past because someone in the family would break out when I started using it. all® Free Clear detergent sponsored this post so that is the detergent I’ll be using today.
+It’s not the ONLY one I’ve ever used and you’re welcome to use whichever allergy-free detergent you find that your family can use without a reaction.

 How to Wash Thrift Store Clothes